 It should be noted, that the Court of Rotterdam is equipped with a highly specialized Maritime Chamber.
-This Chamber is exclusively competent to deal with maritime cases.
+This Chamber is exclusively competent to deal with most maritime cases.
 Due to the international character of these cases, parties even have the possibility to litigate in the English language.
 The abovementioned overarching competence of the Rotterdam court for ship arrests is also based on the expertise of this court in dealing with maritime cases.

-Finally, a special "Netherlands Commercial Court" is in the process of being created.
-This Court, being located in Amsterdam, will deal with complex international trade disputes in the English language, if the parties have agreed that this Court has jurisdiction to settle their dispute.
+Finally, a special "Netherlands Commercial Court" was created as of 1 January 2019.
+This Court, located in Amsterdam, can deal with complex international trade disputes in the English language, if the parties have agreed that this Court has jurisdiction to settle their dispute.